ronald890119/ShearWall/README.md

 Whenever you add a new package, don't forget to run the following command: `pip freeze > requirements.txt`.
 This will update the requirements.txt file and will make sure other people can update their packages appropriately

+For PyTorch modules, they should be installed manually based on the system you use.

 ## Directory Structure
 Please follow the structure below to ensure consistency and convenience
 ```bash